 Lt.
 Col. Carper also confirmed they are offering the officers the support they need to return to their duties.

 “We have something in place for our entire department.
 Obviously our greatest asset is our personnel, the officers, the people, so we certainly want to take care of our people,” said Lt.
 Col. Carper.

 Mayor Whaley is also noting how the community is coming together to heal a month after the tragedy.

 “It’s been a long hard summer and I am just in awe of the grit and resilience of this community,” said Whaley.

-Next week, the commissioners plan to have a similar presentation for the firefighters and first responders who also came to the rescue that night.Grab the FREE WDTN News App for iPhone or Android.
+Next week, the commissioners plan to have a similar presentation for the firefighters and first responders who also came to the rescue that night.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.